 Shipping Association coordinates industry response to COVID-19

-KINGSTON, Jamaica — The Shipping Association of Jamaica says it has activated its emergency response plan in recognition of the need to protect its staff, members and business in the face of the threat posed by COVID-19.
+THE Shipping Association of Jamaica (SAJ) says it has activated its emergency response plan in recognition of the need to protect its staff, members, and business in the face of the threat posed by the novel coronavirus disease (COVID-19).

-The association said actions taken so far include researching and verifying intelligence on the virus daily, and then disseminating such official communiques from the Ministry of Health and Wellness to inform employees and members of proper methods to avoid and mitigate the effects of the virus.
+“Actions taken so far include researching and verifying intelligence on the virus daily and then disseminating such official communiques from the Ministry of Health and Wellness to inform employees and members of proper methods to avoid and mitigate the effects of the virus,” SAJ said in a news release.

+“The association recognises that there is a considerable amount of false information available on social media and thus its efforts are aimed at countering such sources with credible information that will assist its staff and members to stay healthy rather than resort to panic responses,” SAJ added.

-At a macro level, the association stressed its support of the work and guidance of the Quarantine Authority of the Ministry of Health and Wellness as the shipping industry's first and very effective line of defence against the virus.
+It said at a macro level, it has stressed its support of the work and guidance of the Quarantine Authority of the Ministry of Health and Wellness as the shipping industry's first and very effective line of defence against the virus.

-At a local level, the association said it took the decision to restrict business travel and further require that any staff member who undertakes foreign travel during the period of heightened concern should properly notify the association of such intention or completed travel and provide evidence of medical clearance before returning to duty.
+The association also said at a local level, it has taken the decision to restrict business travel, “and further require that any staff member who undertakes foreign travel during the period of heightened concern should properly notify the association of such intention or completed travel and provide evidence of medical clearance before returning to duty”.

-In its own offices, the association said it has placed the guidelines supplied by the Ministry of Health and Wellness in highly visible locations, highlighted the locations of facilities for proper handwashing, and placed hand sanitizers in appropriate locations.
+Regarding measures in its own offices, the SAJ said it has placed the guidelines supplied by the health and wellness ministry in highly visible locations; highlighted the locations of facilities for proper hand-washing and placed hand sanitisers in appropriate locations.

-Staff is also being encouraged to limit social contact with colleagues and customers and to follow the guidelines provided by the ministry.
+It also said staff are being encouraged to limit social contact with colleagues and customers and follow the guidelines provided by the ministry.

-The association has also taken the decision to facilitate remote working among its own staff whose work does not require daily physical attendance at the office and said it will review how long this policy will be followed in two weeks and whether it will continue beyond that schedule.
+“We will review how long this policy will be followed in two weeks and our staff will be advised on whether it will continue beyond that schedule,” the SAJ said.

-The association said it will continue to monitor the situation and provide additional guidance as it develops.
+“Our managers and senior staff have been sensitised to update themselves with the credible information that we have obtained, and have been empowered to take decisions relative to their levels of authority and communicating to staff in a balanced way our policies and actions related to risk mitigation,” the association stated.

+“As a representative organisation of companies that are part of the supply chain of the country, we have kept close to the members of the association to understand their own challenges and responses and to support their efforts to ensure that the country as a whole can rely on the shipping community for goods and services of a general and critical nature,” SAJ said.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive